-The government recommends that Australian adults get between two and a half and five hours of moderate intensity exercise each week.
-That’s roughly thirty minutes each day.
-Finding motivation to do your daily thirty minutes can be the most difficult part, so make sure you’re mixing it up.
+The government recommends that Australian adults get between two-and-a-half and five hours of moderate intensity exercise each week.
+That’s roughly 30 minutes each day.
+Finding motivation to do your daily 30 minutes can be the most difficult part, so make sure you’re mixing it up.
 Consider:

 - the landscape – unless you have a medical reason, try to avoid walking only on flat ground.
 If there are hilly streets in your neighbourhood, try tackling those.
 Parks and nature reserves are beautiful places to take a walk too.
 The impact of walking on concrete is hard on your joints, so grass, gravel and dirt are ideal.

 - adding weight to your walk – want to add a boost to your daily walk?
 Try carrying 0.5kg or 1kg hand weights to give your arms a workout at the same time.
 The Department of Health suggests Australian adults undertake strengthening exercises on at least two days each week.
 If you’re really serious about adding weight to your walk, consider buying a weight-vest or strap-on weights for your ankles and wrists.

 - incidental exercise – if you’re finding it difficult to fit in half an hour of exercise every day, work on being as active during your day as possible.
 Take the stairs instead of the escalator or lift, put on some lively music and have a boogie while vacuuming, and avoid spending long hours sitting still.

 For information about government recommendations on exercise and health, visit the Department of Health.

 Do you walk for exercise?
 What are your tips for getting the most out of walking?
 Why not share your thoughts in the comments section below?